ataraxiart/ST5188/README.md

     -   matplotlib\| 3.9.4\| For creating plots and animations.
 Specifically, it uses \`matplotlib.pyplot\` for plotting functions and \`matplotlib.colors\` for color map manipulation.
     -   matplotlib.colors.LinearSegmentedColormap \|3.9.4\| Used for defining custom color maps for visualization.
-    -   matplotlib.patches.Patch \| 3.9.4 \| for creating legend elements or other graphical patches.
+    -   matplotlib.patches.Patch \| 3.9.4 \| For creating legend elements or other graphical patches.
     -   numpy \| 1.26.4 \| For numerical operations, especially handling arrays of image data.
     -   os\| built in \| For interacting with the operating system, such as handling file paths.
     -   imageio \| 2.37.0 \|For reading and writing image files, which is essential for creating the animated GIFs.

     [`create_na_animation.py`](https://github.com/ataraxiart/ST5188/blob/c0f4a45fb91d42df8bf57621511178a3d47f6983/Code/Preprocessing/create_na_animation.py) depends on additionally these 2 libraries: